vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     You will see a notification when deployment is complete.

-1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.
+1. Once the deployment has completed, in the left navigation area, click **Outputs**.

 1. In your text editor, create a record of the following Outputs for use later in the lab: